SNAP Benefits in Washington: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Download Benny to manage your spending and make your EBT benefits go further.
+Download Benny to take control of your spending and get more out of your EBT benefits.

 Get 1-3% cash back on groceries and track your EBT Balance